maarten-pennings/C64-bouncingbox/README.md

 Only then I start to update the VIC's registers.
 The intention is to prevent "tearing" of the sprites.

+Find below my understanding of the pixel count on a PAL screen.
+One thing that is not very relevant here, but was new to me is that one 6502 clock cycle takes the same amount of time as drawing 8 pixels, the width of one character.

+The sprite origin vertical origin is at scan line 0, so a sprite at 50 is at the top of the screen area.
+But somehow, the sprite horizontal origin is at pixel column 24, because a sprite at column 24 is at the left side of the screen area.

 ![C64 screen size](c64screen.drawio.png)

 The rest is pretty straightforward.
-- Clear the old dot with an EOR using the old address (`DA0`) and mask (`DM0`).
+- Clear the old dot with an XOR (EOR in 6502 parlance) using the old address (`DA0`) and mask (`DM0`).
-- Update the LSB of the sprites' x-coordinates
+- Update the LSB of the x-coordinates of both sprites (they are on the same position).
-- Update the MSB of the sprites' x-coordinates.
+- Update the MSB of the x-coordinates of both sprites.
 - Update the sprites' y-coordinates.
-- Draw the new dot with an EOR using the new address (`DA1`) and mask (`DM1`).
+- Draw the new dot with an XOR/EOR using the new address (`DA1`) and mask (`DM1`).
-- Record the new address and mask as old.
+- Record the new address and mask as the old one for the next draw.

 ```nasm
 DRAWFRM